-The Group's activities are funded from its cash reserves and convertible notes.
+The Group's activities are funded from its cash reserves, short term loans and capital raising activities.
 There are no unused credit facilities.
 Bank facilities are non credit lines, details of which are disclosed in note 15.

 Fair value of financial assets and liabilities